galeraga/3D-semantic-parsing/README.md

 This is section1

 ## The dataset
-The 3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)
+The **3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)** dataset is going to be used in order to work with the PointNet architecture.
+The dataset contains point clouds from 3 differnt buildings, distributed in 6 areas:

+- Building 1: Area_1, Area_3, Area_6
+- Building 2: Area_2, Area_4
+- Building 3: Area_5

+Each area includes several rooms or spaces, an the folder structure of the S3DIS dataset is the following one:

+Area_N\Space_X\

 ### Subsection 1
 This is subsection 1.1